A GUIDE FOR BUSINESS AND PARENTS AND SMALL ENTITY COMPLIANCE GUIDE

 - Where the sole purpose of collecting online contact information from a child is to respond directly on a one-time basis to a specific request from the child, and where such information is not used to re-contact the child or for any other purpose, is not disclosed, and is deleted by the operator from its records promptly after responding to the child’s request;

-- Where the purpose of collecting a child’s and a parent’s online contact information is to respond directly more than once to the child’s specific request, and where such information is not used for any other purpose, disclosed, or combined with any other information collected from the child.
+- Where the purpose of collecting a child’s and a parent’s online contact information is to respond directly more than once to the child’s specific request, such as to receive a monthly newsletter, and where such information is not used for any other purpose, disclosed, or combined with any other information collected from the child.
 Here, the operator must provide parents with notice and the means to opt out of allowing the site’s future contact of the child.
 In providing such notice, the operator must make reasonable efforts, taking into consideration available technology, to ensure that the parent receives appropriate notice and will not be deemed to have made reasonable efforts where the notice to the parent was unable to be delivered;

 - Where the purpose of collecting a child’s and a parent’s name and online contact information, is to protect the safety of a child, and where such information is not used or disclosed for any purpose unrelated to the child’s safety.
 Here, the operator must make reasonable efforts, taking into consideration available technology, to provide a parent with appropriate notice;